Vertical Acid Copper Plating for PCB Manufacturing

-Backplane type boards may reach a thickness of 400 mils, and although the holes are usually greater than 15 mils, it is the highest aspect ratio demand; 25:1 is actually being manufactured and plated today.
+Backplane-type boards may reach a thickness of 400 mils, and although the holes are usually greater than 15 mils, it is the highest aspect ratio demand; 25:1 is actually being manufactured and plated today.
 This is one of the highest value added products in PCB manufacturing.

 Surface uniformity is sometimes plagued with the occurrence of nodules, which come from a variety of sources.
 Gold wire bonding applications have no tolerance to any level of nodulation.

-- New chemical additive packages for improved distribution.
+- New chemical additive packages for improved distribution

 - Mass transfer improvements to complement the additives

-- “Via Filling,” a specific application
+- “Via Filling,” a specific application.

-Acid Copper Organic Additives:
+Acid Copper Organic Additives

 The additives fall into three main categories:

+Carriers.
 Carriers increase the polarization resistance and are current suppressors.
 The suppression is a result of the carrier being adsorbed to the surface of the cathode; this results in increasing the effective thickness of the diffusion layer.
 The result is better organization.
 This gives rise to a deposit with a tighter grain structure.
 The carrier modified diffusion layer also improves plating distribution without burning the deposit.

 Levelers are small molecules that carry a partial charge that are attracted preferentially to the higher current density areas on the plating surface.
-Levelers or leveling agents are selective inhibitors present at low concentrations in the electrolyte as compared to the depositing metal.
-In case of a micro profile the diffusion layer does not follow the profile contour, but is maximum at the valleys and minimum at the peaks.
+Levelers or leveling agents are selective inhibitors present at low concentrations in the electrolyte, as compared to the depositing metal.
+In the case of a micro profile, the diffusion layer does not follow the profile contour, but is maximum at the valleys and minimum at the peaks.
 Consequently, in absence of a leveling agent, depositing ions diffuse more rapidly to the peaks than to the valleys, and deposits grow more rapidly on the peaks, resulting in an exaggerated profile.

 With good solution agitation, the leveler will accumulate more rapidly and readily at the peaks and it will inhibit growth or deposition.
 The valleys will allow faster deposit growth and allow the valleys to catch up to the peak, thus creating leveling.

-For the last few years the copper plating industry was focused on pulse plating and in particular periodic pulse reverse, as the solution for all.
+For the last few years, the copper plating industry was focused on pulse plating and, in particular, periodic pulse reverse as the solution for all.
 As time progressed and the level of difficulty continued to climb, the plating current density for pulse began to drop and the primary advantage of plating at higher current density began to disappear.
 Add to that the complexity of operating a pulse rectifier with added definition of ASF, forward to reverse ratio, duty cycle and waveform.
-In many instances pulse also required an elaborate and frequent scheme of organic regeneration to maintain the copper thickness distribution benefits.
+In many instances, pulse also required an elaborate and frequent scheme of organic regeneration to maintain the copper thickness distribution benefits.